harka069/GPS-receiver/README.md

-# GPS-receiver
+# GPS-receiver (work in progress)
-DIY multichannel GPS receiver with dedicated frontend an DSP core packed inside iCE40HX8K and STM32G441
+Multi-channel GPS receiver for L1 carrier with dedicated high-frequency frontend, processing within DSP routines and user interface on a personal computer.